 Who are your favourite children’s authors?

-Why do you write for children?
+Why do you write for children and young adults?

 What do you like best about being a writer?